Cylpen/Snake3D/README.md

 # Snake3D
-It is Snake... but 3D!
+It is snake... but 3D!
+Which account?